jacobrobinsonjd/SafeHarbour/README.md

 # SafeHarbour
 Potential Proposed Securities Act (Ontario) Rule 73.8.
 Time-limited exemption for Tokens.

-# Proposed Safe Harbour – Time-limited Exemption for Tokens.
+# Proposed Safe Harbour – Time-limited Exemption for Qualifying Distributions of Digital Tokens for Autonomous Networks.

 ***This potential safe harbour is not a rule, regulation, or statement from any securities regulatory body in Canada.
 It cannot be relied on.
 It is a personal fork of the Github proposal submitted by Commissioner Peirce (CommissionerPeirce/SafeHarbor2.0:main).
-This version is forked to suit Canadian securities laws, namely the Securities Act (Ontario).
+This version is drafted to suit securities laws in Canada, specifically the Securities Act (Ontario).
 Prior forks (https://github.com/LeXpunK-Army/SafeHarbor2.0) were helpful and used in drafting.

 ## Proposed Securities Act (Ontario) Rule 73.8.
 Time-limited exemption for Tokens.